Basic questions about Neutering Your Male Dog:

 It is not absolutely essential to have every non-breeding male dog undergo this operation.

-If such dogs are supervised by their owners and kept in a fenced yard without an opportunity to breed a wondering female in heat then having them neutered is not necessary.
+If such dogs are supervised by their owners and kept in a fenced yard without an opportunity to breed a wandering female in heat then having them neutered is not necessary.
 It's your decision.

 We have not heard of any cases where there are problems from having male dogs neutered.